brk/tenjin/docs/README.md

 We do not automatically install Rust, because `rustup` transparently manages Rust toolchains, and the details of how and where that happens should be left to the user -- in particular, how to integrate with the user's shell, and where toolchains should be installed.
-Tenjin does require specific toolchains, both stable and nightly.
+Tenjin does require specific Rust toolchains, both stable and nightly.
 These toolchains are selected and updated on demand.

 We also assume `git` is available (having been used to fetch this repo).